Enhancing Large Language Model-Based Systems for End-to-End Circuit Analysis Problem Solving: Introduction

 \item[ii)] To mitigate vision hallucinations related to source polarities, we fine-tune a YOLO model \citep{redmon2016you} to detect the bounding box positions of independent voltage and current sources, and leverage OpenCV \citep{bradski2008learning} to extract this information for dependent sources.
 Using the bounding box data, sources are cropped from the circuit diagram, and their polarities are re-identified by Gemini.
 Since the cropped images contain only the sources---excluding other parts of the circuit diagram---Gemini 2.5 Pro is able to reliably recognize their polarities.
 This locally recognized polarity information is then used to correct the source polarities in Gemini's original global recognition, effectively eliminating hallucinations in source polarity identification.

 \item[iii)] To address errors in the circuit analysis process, we employ the simulation tool \texttt{ngspice} \citep{vogt2021ngspice} to generate solution benchmarks by simulating the circuit and extracting the required variables.
 For each circuit problem, Gemini 2.5 Pro generates a corresponding \texttt{.cir} file, which serves as the input to \texttt{ngspice}.
 Since \texttt{ngspice} operates purely on circuit structure, its results are reliable provided the circuit is correctly recognized and Gemini accurately translates the textual description into a valid \texttt{.cir} file.
 The simulation results are compared automatically with Gemini's outputs.
 If they match, Gemini's solution is accepted.
 In the case of a mismatch, both Gemini and \texttt{ngspice} are rerun to correct potential generation errors.
-For problems with persistent mismatches---accounting for 5 out of 66 problems (7.58\%) associated with circuit diagrams in our problem set---a human-in-the-loop approach is employed to verify the accuracy of both circuit recognition and Gemini’s problem-solving process.
-Experimental results show that the proposed pipeline successfully solves 81 out of 83 problems (97.59\%) across a range of circuit analysis topics, representing a significant improvement over the original Gemini 2.5 Pro's 79.52\% success rate.\footnote{There are a total of 83 circuit problems considered in our problem set, of which 66 are suitable for \texttt{ngspice} simulation, as indicated in Table \ref{TableA1}.
-When describing the mismatches between Gemini- and \texttt{ngspice}-based solutions, we consider only the 66 problems suitable for both \texttt{ngspice} simulation and Gemini-based problem-solving.} \end{itemize}
+For problems with persistent mismatches, a human-in-the-loop approach is employed to verify the accuracy of both circuit recognition and Gemini’s problem-solving process.
+Experimental results show that, in the case of textbook-quality circuit diagrams, the proposed pipeline successfully solves 81 out of 83 problems (97.59\%) across a range of circuit analysis topics, representing a significant improvement over the original Gemini 2.5 Pro's 79.52\% success rate.\footnote{There are a total of 83 circuit problems considered in our problem set, of which 66 are suitable for \texttt{ngspice} simulation, as indicated in Table \ref{TableA1}.
+When describing the mismatches between Gemini- and \texttt{ngspice}-based solutions, we consider only the 66 problems suitable for both \texttt{ngspice} simulation and Gemini-based problem-solving.}

+\item[iv)] To demonstrate the generalizability and robustness of the proposed pipeline on problems with hand-drawn circuit diagrams, we constructed four variations of circuit diagrams for the 66 problems in our dataset that are suitable for both Gemini 2.5 Pro problem solving and \texttt{ngspice} verification.
+The test results indicate that, while the baseline Gemini 2.5 Pro with a simple problem-solving prompt achieves only 56.06\%---71.21\% accuracy on problems with hand-drawn circuit diagrams, the proposed multi-step framework significantly improves performance to 93.94\%---95.45\%, approaching that achieved with textbook-quality circuit diagrams.
+Exact binomial tests further confirm that these performance gains are highly significant, with all two-tailed $p$-values below 0.001 across the textbook-quality diagram case and all four hand-drawn diagram variations.
+The average time and LLM cost per problem further indicate that the proposed method is both time- and cost-efficient and thus more scalable than manual problem solving, highlighting its practical applicability in real-world circuit problem-solving tasks. \end{itemize}